DataDog/integrations-extras/jfrog_platform_cloud/README.md

 ## Overview

-[JFrog][1] is a universal, hybrid, and end-to-end DevOps platform.
-This integration helps any JFrog cloud customer seamlessly stream logs from JFrog Artifactory straight into Datadog.
-This integration comes packaged with Datadog [log pipelines][2] which enrich and index logs to make them more searchable and treatable using Datadog [facets][3].
+[JFrog][1] is a universal hybrid, end-to-end DevOps platform.
+This integration allows any JFrog cloud customer to seamlessly stream logs from JFrog Artifactory into Datadog.
+This integration provides Datadog [log pipelines][2] which enrich and index logs to make them more searchable and treatable using Datadog [facets][3].

 ### JFrog dashboards